musekwa/flutter_search_sample/README.md

 # flutter_search

-This project shows how to implement the adaptive search in Flutter The code is readable enough for all beginners.
+This project shows how to implement the adaptive search in Flutter.<br>
+The code is readable enough for all beginners.

 ## Images